Cahuenga Parkway

 At her loud cries, the gods of the Land become scared.
 Her roaring makes the lesser gods tremble like reeds.
 At her rumbling, they hide all together.
 Without Inana the god An makes no decisions, the god Enlil determines no destinies.
 Who defies the mistress who is supreme over land between the mountains?
 Cities reduced to ruin mounds and haunted places, shrines become wasteland.

 A deluge.
 An earthquake.
 A windstorm.
 A total eclipse.
 Four thousand years later you can still sense the awe and terror.
 Enheduanna looked upon the ruins of ancient cities, already dead two thousand years, and pictured a goddess’s wrath.
 Even in her time the plains of Mesopotamia were littered with vanished civilizations.
-Without history, each would have been evidence of some unforgiven sacrilege.
+Without history (there was no such thing as history yet, and wouldn’t be in the Fertile Crescent for another 1,500 years) each would have been evidence of some unforgiven sacrilege.
 Hubris, perhaps, or worshipping the wrong gods.
 The result is always the same.
 Ruin mounds and haunted places, she writes, and shrines become wasteland.
 That, as they say, is some writing.

 Originally posted on BricksPicks.com in 2016.